Gain financial insights

 • Mid-Cap Funds: Focus on medium-sized companies with potential for growth.

-• Small-Cap Funds: Target smaller companies, offering higher growth potential but with increased risk.+++
+• Small-Cap Funds: Target smaller companies with higher growth potential but greater risk.

 • Multi-Cap Funds: Diversify across large, mid, and small-cap stocks.